 Knit vs Crochet

-First and foremost, there is a big difference in the tools used for crocheting and knitting.
-Whereas crochet makes use of a single needle with a small hook at the top, knitting requires working with two needles at the same time, and they do not have any hook.
+• There is a big difference in the tools used for crocheting and knitting.
+Crochet makes use of a single needle with a small hook at the top.
+Knitting requires working with two needles at the same time, and they do not have any hook.

-Whichever hobby you may pick, both are interesting and help make great creations.
+Whichever hobby you may pick, both are interesting and help you to make great creations.
 Though there are some who would say that crocheting is easier and quicker than knitting, there are knitting enthusiasts who have their points in favor of knitting.
-One can learn both, and make use of both in a same project even.
+One can learn both, and make use of both in the same project even.